YOU ARE LOOKING FOR BUSINESS ACQUISITION FINANCING!

 THE INTEREST RATE CHALLENGE

-The interest rate on business acquisitions will depend on the type of financing as well as the overall credit profile of the transaction, the financing structure used, as well as of course the dollar value of the purchase price.
-In some cases, real estate may be part of the transaction and that typically is handled separately, with a common practice of having the real estate into a separate legal entity which is done for a variety of reasons.
+The interest rate on business acquisitions will depend on the type of financing, the overall credit profile of the transaction, the financing structure used, and, of course, the dollar value of the purchase price.
+In some cases, real estate may be part of the transaction, and that typically is handled separately.
+It is common practice to have real estate as a separate legal entity, which is done for various reasons.

 CHALLENGES IN ACQUISITION FINANCING